Ukraine takes Russia to court, but Moscow’s representatives are a no-show

 For Putin to be tried by the ICC, however, only two paths appear viable: He would need to be arrested and handed over — either by a foreign country he travels to, or by a new Russian government that is no longer led by him.

-Hannah Knowles and María Paúl contributed to this report.
+Hannah Knowles and María Luisa Paúl contributed to this report.